 The ESKAY-Corey Property (“the Property) comprises several Au-Ag Volcanogenic Massive Sulphide (VMS), and gabbro-hosted magmatic Ni-Cu-PGE targets located in an area informally known as the “Golden Triangle”, one of the most important mineral districts in northwest British Columbia, Canada (Figure 1).
+Eskay Mining is one of the largest landowners in the Golden Triangle with 130,000 acres and is surrounded by some of the largest mining companies in the world.

 The Property has been shown to host several VMS targets and has the potential to host nickel-copper massive sulphide and several occurrences of vein style mineralization.
 Main VMS target areas on the property include the SIB-Lulu, TV-Jeff, C10, GFJ, and Spearhead zones.